ndwnu/nls-accessibility-map/README.md

 - [Backend REST API](backend/README.md)
 - Network generation job

+## GitHub vs Azure DevOps
+This project is maintained by Nationaal Dataportaal Wegverkeer (NDW)
+* It is primarily maintained within Azure Devops and mirrored to https://github.com/ndwnu/nls-accessibility-map
+* It works within NDW infrastructure, with some of its constraints;
+* This repository contains functionality only, data is gathered from APIs/database, but not included;
+* Pipelines are not designed to be used within GitHub;
+* GitHub wiki and issues aren't enabled.

 ## Structure
 The specification module only versions the
 [API YAML](specification/src/main/resources/nu/ndw/nls/accessibilitymap/specification/v1.yaml) and this JAR is used by